AdobeDocs/app-builder/src/pages/resources/journaling-events/lesson1.md

 ## Scheduling cron jobs with alarms

-Follow [this CodeLab](../cron-jobs/index.md) to fire events automatically by using the runtime alarms package as shown in [Scheduling Cron Jobs with Alarms](../cron-jobs/index.md).
+Follow [this CodeLab](../cron-jobs/index.md) to fire events automatically by using the runtime alarms package.

 Your `app.config.yaml` should now look like this: